taminomara/yuio/docs/source/by_example/parsers.rst

 a parser is involved.

 By default, Yuio constructs an appropriate parser from type hints.
-You can customize this process by using :class:`typing.Annotated`, or you can build a parser on your own.
+You can customize this process by using :obj:`typing.Annotated`, or you can build a parser on your own.

 Creating and using a parser